From domain to data!

 This is the tip of the iceberg when it comes to SEO!
 But basically, choose your vocabulary, repeat it, but not too much and make sure your page descriptions make sense.
 Text content should be original and natural.

-I’m trying not to use the word branding here, because it can be an off-putting term, but basically, you should have a consistent style throughout your site.
+Basically, you should have a consistent style throughout your site.
 The fonts and colours should follow at least a basic set of rules.
 Images should be good quality and look like they belong together.
 As I mentioned earlier, first impressions are really important, so your site needs to look good and suit the audience that you are targeting.

 10. Legal info